Droett/Stuff/README.md

-# Stuff
-Random mini programs i make
+This is a repo for my personal programs i make on my freetime feel free to check them out even though is not much!